efeelize/eng/bec/speaking_notes.md

 ***Q:How do you spell your family name/surnme/last name?***
     A:It’s...

-***Q:where are you from?***
+***Q:where are you from?what do you like most about your hometown?

+- It is located in...
+- middle part of shannxi provice.
+***1)positive:casual and laidback life[闲散而舒适的生活] / cuisine / snacks and goodies***
+***2)negative:fast-peaced life / people are constantly on the edge.***

-     A:1)My hometown is Shannxi, but at present I am studying in Shanghai.
+***My hometown is Shannxi province, but at present I am working in Shanghai.
-       2)I come from Baoji, a city located in the middle of Shannxi province.
 It is a beautiful city with a long history and brilliant culture.
 The weather is warm, the air is fresh, which makes the city very suitable for living.
-Welcome to visit my hometown.
+Welcome to visit my hometown.***

 ## 4.2学习/工作情况
 ***Q:What do you study?
 How do you like your major?***
 A:My major in law.As we all know, law is not only a science but also an art.
 What my major puts more emphasis on is the part of science.
 We try to use mathematical methods to help managers make wiser decisions.
 I love my major very much.
 The primary direction of my research is system engineering, I’m quite keen on the systems theory, which helps me to have a better understanding of the world in a systematic perspective.

 ***Q:Can you tell me a little about your work?***
 A:I'm an at a small law firm and I mainly deal with the document.

 ***Q:what do you like the best/most/least about your work?***
 - What most interests me is that….